Description

 Upload transactions for the custom bank

-There's a new Bank Transactions Upload menu item under Cash Management that will open the page where the user can upload transactions.
+There's a Bank Transactions Upload menu item under Cash Management that will open the page where the user can upload transactions.

 File restriction details: